hashicorp/terraform-provider-google/website/docs/r/compute_global_forwarding_rule.html.markdown

 * `ip_protocol` -
   (Optional)
   The IP protocol to which this rule applies.
 When the load balancing scheme is INTERNAL_SELF_MANAGED, only TCP is valid.
+This field must not be set if the global address is configured as a purpose of PRIVATE_SERVICE_CONNECT and addressType of INTERNAL
   Possible values are `TCP`, `UDP`, `ESP`, `AH`, `SCTP`, and `ICMP`.

 * `ip_version` -